Greater Atlantic Region Forms and Applications Summary

 Questions?
 Contact NOAA Fisheries Office of Protected Resources, (301) 427-8402, firstname.lastname@example.org.

 Marine Mammal Authorization Program (MMAP) Certification

 If you have a state and/or federal fishing license, you are not required to submit a Marine Mammal Authorization Program registration/renewal form.
-Your registration is automatic, and will be automatically renewed.
-You should receive an authorization certificate in the mail.
+Your registration is automatic and will be automatically renewed.

 - New England/Mid-Atlantic Authorization Certificate (PDF, 2 pages)